-The loss per share has been calculated by dividing the net loss for the year by the weighted average number of ordinary shares issued and outstanding at the year end.
+Loss per share has been calculated by dividing the net loss for the year by the weighted average number of ordinary shares issued and outstanding (20 million shares) at the year end.
+The Company have decreased its share capital by offsetting with accumulated losses (note 14), as a result the weighted average number of ordinary shares issued and outstanding in the prior year has been restated to 20 million shares and accordingly loss per share is restated.
 The diluted loss per share is not applicable to the Company.